 Our Enhanced health screening package offers all the Core benefits but will also include:

-For females: Oestrogen, progesterone, testosterone, sex hormone binding globulin and CA125.
+- For females: Oestradiol, testosterone, sex hormone binding globulin and CA125 (if required).

-Following your screening, which will take place with a qualified nurse, you will receive a 45-minute consultation with our resident GP to discuss your results.
+Following your screening, you will receive a 45-minute consultation with our resident GP to discuss your results.
 You’ll also receive a personalised report of all tests and results.
-Book Your Enhanced Health Screening Online

 Evolve Medical’s Ultimate Health Screening